gerardjoreilly/gerardjoreilly.github.io/_pages/about.md

 <li> <b>07/05/2025</b> - Gerard, along with Davit and Volkan and others organised the 2025 International Workshop in Engineering Research Infrastructures for European Synergies (ERIES-IW2025) in Lisbon on 7-9th May 2025, hosted by the Laboratório Nacional de Engenharia Civil (LNEC).
 Over 100 participants attended the event to discuss the exciting progress of their ERIES transnational access user projects to date and proposed activities for the upcoming months.
 For more information, see the <a href="https://eries.eu/iw2025-summary-highlights/">project webpage</a> [<a href="http://gerardjoreilly.github.io/assets/images/photos/eries-iw2025.jpeg">Photo</a>]</li>

-<li> <b>28/04/2025</b> - Gerard gave a presentation on the topic of "ERIES: Advancing frontier knowledge in earthquake, geotechnical and wind engineering through experimental research" as part of the special session “Advancing Environmental Science through Integrated Research Infrastructures” organised by the EU’s Research Executive Agency during the EGU General Assembly Meeting 2025 in Vienna, Austria </li>
+<li> <b>28/04/2025</b> - Gerard gave a presentation on the topic of "ERIES: Advancing frontier knowledge in earthquake, geotechnical and wind engineering through experimental research" as part of the special session "Advancing Environmental Science through Integrated Research Infrastructures" organised by the EU's Research Executive Agency during the EGU General Assembly Meeting 2025 in Vienna, Austria </li>

 <li> <b>22/03/2025</b> - Gerard gave a presentation on "Recent developments in the risk-targeted assessment of existing structures" at the 3rd Croatian Conference on Earthquake Engineering in Split, Croatia to illustrate how recent research developments can be integrated to develop a more accurate but yet highly practical seismic risk classification rating scheme [<a href="http://gerardjoreilly.github.io/assets/documents/presentations/CroCEE-Presentation-OReilly.pdf">Presentation</a>]</li>